kalegd/DigitalBacon-UI/docs/TextArea.md

 - `onBlur`: Callback function that provides the text content when editing is finished
 - `onChange`: Callback function that provides the text content when editing is updated
 - `onFocus`: Callback function that is called when the user initiates editing for the component
+- `placeholder`: An optional short hint that describes the expected value of the TextArea
 - `value`: The current text content

 ## Defaults